-Former State Superintendent of Education
+Interim State Superintendent of SchoolsMaryland

-Under Dr. Wright’s leadership, the state initiated successful education reforms that made Mississippi a national leader for improving student achievement.
-Mississippi’s Quality Counts grade for education improved from an F to a C-, its ranking climbed from 50th to 35th and the graduation rate rose from 75.5 percent to 88.4 percent—higher than the national average.
+Under Dr. Wright’s leadership, Mississippi initiated successful education reforms that made the state a national leader for improving student achievement.
+Mississippi’s Quality Counts grade for education improved from an F to a C-, its ranking climbed from 50th to 35th, and the graduation rate rose from 75.5 percent to 88.4 percent—higher than the national average.
 Among students with disabilities, the graduation rate more than doubled from 23.2 percent to 59.9 percent.
 Mississippi fourth graders in 2013 were reading more than one full grade level behind the national average on the National Assessment of Educational Progress (NAEP).
 By 2019, Mississippi fourth graders scored higher than the nation’s public school average in mathematics, tied the nation in reading, and ranked No. 1 in the nation for making the largest score gains.
 The rapid progress of Mississippi students earned the state Quality Counts’ No. 2 ranking in the nation for improvement in 2019, 2020, and 2021.

 A passionate advocate for early childhood education, Dr. Wright implemented Mississippi’s first publicly funded Early Learning Collaborative program, which earned the state recognition from the National Institute for Early Education Research as one of only six states in the nation that meet all 10 quality standards for early childhood education.
 The program grew from 11 collaboratives serving 1,700 children in 2014 to 30 collaboratives that serve 6,000 children in 2022-23.